-- 1.1 Currently the system used by Broadland Council is a mixture of Capita and Jigsaw.
-Jigsaw provides services for the management of temporary accommodation whilst Capita provides systems for the management of housing register and allocations and homelessness services.
-The current systems set up is expensive and disjointed.
-In addition, Capita has provided a note of de-support (from September 2020) and removal of licenses (from April 2021), as they see to discontinue their housing system in its current form.
-Whether or not a new policy is implemented, an implementation of new systems is required to allow continuous to provide the statutory function of the housing service from April 2021.
-To allow the development of a best in class housing model as described, investment in the system is also a necessary requirement. - 1.2 Significant market testing has been undertaken to allow officers to understand the best quality and produce of product available for the council to meet its intended operating model. - 1.3 Work is already underway to put in place a new housing system.
-Costs are outlined below and show that implementation will yield a saving over a 4 year period of time against current costs.
-Capital costs are allocated against existing IT Capital Project budgets for 20/21.
+- 1.1 Currently the system used by South Norfolk Council is Arbitas.
+This system has been in place for nine years in its current form.
+It has received during that time no significant upgrades beyond those required to allow for change is legislation.
+The current version of the system is 7.1 and the current market offer is 10.
+Whether or not a new policy is implemented, an upgrade of the system is required to allow continuous improvement of the service.
+To allow the development of a best in class housing model as described, investment in the system is a necessary requirement. - 1.2 Significant market testing has been undertaken to allow officers to understand the best quality and produce of product available for the council to meet its intended operating model. - 1.3 Work is already underway to upgrade the housing system.
+Costs are outlined below and show that implementation will yield a saving over a four-year period of time against current costs.
+Capital costs are allocated against existing capital project budgets for 20/21.
 It is likely capital costs can be absorbed into this budget, but councillors should note that spend but will place an additional budget pressure.

-2 COSTS AND GOVERNANCE
+2. COSTS AND GOVERNANCE